MANDALA MK2¶

 - Shape : linear, exponential

-- Range: peak of the envelope (from 1V to 5V)
+- Amplitude: peak of the envelope (from 1V to 5V, by steps of 1V)

 - Invert envelope: makes the envelope negative